9brada6/tabs-with-posts/development.md

 Main: Add a way to cache tabs/queries.
 In this thing, either cache globally(query can be at any part of the website), or per post(a query will be available only per a post).

+- Add in manual test: Test disabled comment display align(usually, not having margin-right).
+- Add in manual testing a lot of testing, mainly including javascript things.

 - ### ✅ Todo Documentation